gravitational/careers/challenges/frontend/challenge.md

 In case of a positive result, we will connect you to our HR team who will collect one-two references and will work out other details.
 You can start the reference collection process in parallel if you would like to speed up the process.

 After reference collection, our ops team will send you an offer.
-In case of a negative score result, the hiring manager will contact you and send a list of the key observations from the team that affected the result.
+In case of a negative score result, the hiring manager will contact you and send a list of key observations from the team that affected the result.

 ## Code and project ownership
 This is a test challenge and we have no intent of using the code you’ve submitted in production.
 This is your work, and you are free to do whatever you feel is reasonable with it.
 In the scenario when you don’t pass, you can open source it with any license and use it as a portfolio project.